zohaibus/zohaibus/README.md

 ---

 I've spent 15+ years shipping production silicon and AI infrastructure that runs in billions of devices (RF, modem, NPU).
-Now I build **local-first tools for the post-cloud transition**: software that runs entirely on your device, with no cloud, no account, and no telemetry.
+Now I also build **local-first tools for the post-cloud transition**: software that runs entirely on your device, with no cloud, no account, and no telemetry.

 > **The thesis: AI inference is a physical routing problem.**
 > Cloud-only AI is thermally and economically unsustainable.
 A fully isolated edge device hits memory-bandwidth walls.
 The future is a multi-tier hybrid split.